- All Topics

 One of China’s largest steel producers operates plants around the country with an annual output of more than 10 million tons worth more than 35 billion Yuan.
 Huge amounts of oxygen are used in their steelmaking operations and the company produces it on-site with a system using large air compressors as part of the process to separate oxygen from nitrogen, carbon dioxide and other gases in the air.

 Because the compressed gasses become very hot, the compressors require a special lubricant which is circulated through them as both a lubricant and a coolant.
-The lubricant, which is quite expensive, is stored in a large tank near the compressor and because is it hot when it enters the tank the tank must be vented to avoid a pressure built-up that could damage the tank seals.
+The lubricant, which is quite expensive, is stored in a large tank near the compressor and because it is hot when it enters the tank, the tank must be vented to avoid a pressure build-up that could damage the tank seals.

 The compressor system came with an OEM installed mist collection system consisting of a pair of special cartridge-type filters and a motorized blower that evacuated oil smoke from the tank and forced it through the filters.
 Since the compressor is part of the system used to produce oxygen for the steelmaking process it is in nearly continuous operation which complicates demister filter maintenance and often resulted in oil smoke being vented to the atmosphere while they were being serviced.

 The blower intake is open to the atmosphere, creating another potential route for oil smoke to escape and for mist to coalesce and drip onto the floor and other parts of the installation.
 The blower motor also consumed electricity which added to operating costs.